 Please note that your download link expires 72 hours from order, so make sure you save your PDF somewhere where you’ll remember it.
 If you are unsure where your download folder is on your mobile device, we recommend you download the PDF on your laptop or desktop.

 Need to know

 TYPE OF WALK: short circular walk with fantastic views

 PARKING: Parking at Dovedale car park.
 Click here for location on Google Maps, postcode is DE6 2AY.
-Parking is £3.50 for 4 hours (cash only); FREE for National Trust members.
+Parking is £5 for 4 hours, £7 all day (card payments possible, but the machine doesn’t always work); FREE for National Trust members.
 Please note that this car park gets exceptionally busy during school holidays, bank holiday weekends, and sunny weekends.
-We recommend arriving at 9am or after 4pm on these days.
+We recommend arriving before 9am or after 4pm on these days.
 Otherwise, you can reach Thorpe Cloud from nearby Thorpe; follow this Dovedale walk.

 WALK HIGHLIGHTS: Fantastic views from Thorpe Cloud, Dovedale Stepping Stones, paddling in the River Dove, and an ice-cream at the end.

 HOW LONG DOES IT TAKE: This is a 1 hour walk without kids.
 Allow for a good 2 hours for walking with young kids.